 It’s rare that a programme comes along that’s truly new and revolutionary, even current favourites like pole fitness, barre and Les Mills borrow heavily from existing concepts and well-established modes of exercise.

-What the most popular fitness classes do however is perfectly capture the Zeitgeist and serve up something that feels familiar, yet new and exciting at the same time.
+What the most popular fitness classes do however perfectly capture the zeitgeist and serve up something that feels familiar, yet new and exciting at the same time.